-Will I be able to publish the results of my thesis if it's on the repository?
+Will I be able to publish the results of my thesis if it's on the Repository?

 Yes.
-You do not give up the rights to publish your thesis by inclusion in the repository.
+You do not give up the rights to publish your thesis by inclusion in the Repository.
 Publishers in general do not consider the inclusion of a thesis in an Institutional Repository as publication.
 However if you are considering publishing your thesis, you should check the policies of likely publishers in your field.
 A good first step is to check publisher web sites for policies related to "self archiving", "institutional repositories" or theses in general.

 My thesis contains culturally sensitive material, or contains sensitive corporate, or patent pending material.
 Can I restrict part or all of my thesis?

 You may restrict some chapters of your thesis temporarily or permanently, or place an embargo on the whole thesis.
-This is achieved via the Thesis submission form.
+This is achieved via the Final Thesis submission form.

 Research Online also offers a number of mechanisms that can help address concerns about prior publication and its potential to impact future publishing opportunities, or restrictions due to sensitive or corporate material.

 For example, an author may chose to have a full restriction on the display of their manuscript but nonetheless allow us to preserve their manuscript in electronic form and to further include the citation and abstract information.
 The restriction may allow for release of the manuscript aftera designated period of time (an embargo) or may be in place indefinitely until the author rescinds the restriction (full restriction).
 If the concern arises after submission of the thesis, we are also able to apply these types of restrictions prospectively upon request of the author in writing to firstname.lastname@example.org